healthykitchen101/healthykitchen101.com/blenders/reviews/cuisinart/cuisinart-csb-175.md

 Overall Verdict
 ---------------

-Overall Score: **7.7**
+Overall Score: **NaN**

-*   Performance (50%) - **7.4**/10
+*   Performance (50%) - **7.4**/undefined

-*   Design (20%) - **8.5**/10
+*   Design (20%) - **8.5**/undefined

-*   Usability (30%) - **7.8**/10
+*   Usability (30%) - **7.8**/undefined

 In our tests, the Cuisinart CSB-175 Smart Stick pureéd all the ingredients to create an acceptably silky soup in just 30 seconds, which was not always possible with some of its mid-range counterparts.
 The smoothie wasn’t blended to perfection, but its texture was above average with just a small mattering of kales.

 The lack of a whisk attachment prevented it from passing the egg-beating test, but this didn’t impair our blender’s advantage in preparing mayonnaise.
 The excellent ability to grind almonds even boosted its appeal a bit further.